 - Facial pain

-- Tooth sensitivity to hot and cold
+- Tooth sensitivity (especially to hot or cold temperatures)

 - Difficulty chewing